 It’s quite obvious, isn’t it?
-Using sight, sound and motion to tell more interesting and compelling stories on your LinkedIn feed.
+Using sight, sound, and motion to tell more interesting and compelling stories on your LinkedIn feed.
 Video has skyrocketed for consumer brands and business-to-business is quickly catching up.
 With LinkedIn as the perfect B2B-platform, it’s time to jump on this train!

-Do you want to deliver personalized messages and build relationships to influential people?
+Do you want to deliver personalized messages and build relationships with influential people?
 By using Dynamic Ads, you can drive more traffic to a landing- or Company page.
 Members are able to send you their name and email address from this ad without typing a thing.
 Your content will automatically download to their desktop.
 But LinkedIn only serves two visual ads on a page a time.

 Get your brand to stand out by using a new way to tell your story and interact with your target audience.
 This type of ad allows you to add multiple visuals that people can horizontally swipe through.

 You can also buy ads and target a very specific audience.
-This is great if you want to use a variety of media such as text, audio, video and images.
+This is great if you want to use a variety of media such as text, audio, video, and images.
 Furthermore, Display Ads are an excellent way to be seen in a highly-specified audience, early in the buying cycle.

-Do you prefer the help from an expert?
+Do you prefer the help of an expert?
 Find and work with a LinkedIn partner.
 This type of advertising is called LinkedIn Marketing Partner Ads.
 Each partner is able to offer you different tools such as ad technology and content creation.